Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance not only requires avoiding accidents and claims, but also having good credit, not filing small claims, and qualifying for all possible discounts.
-Set aside time to compare rates every other policy renewal by getting rate quotes from direct companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.
+Finding better rates on auto insurance takes being a low-risk driver, having good credit, not filing small claims, and consideration of higher deductibles.
+Set aside time to compare rates every couple of years by obtaining price quotes from direct carriers, and also from several local insurance agents.

-The points below are a summary of the ideas that were covered above.
+The items below are a condensed summary of the material that was covered above.

-- Drivers under the age of 20 are the costliest to insure, as much as $374 each month if they have full coverage
+- Teen drivers are the costliest to insure, as much as $374 per month if they have full coverage

-- Higher risk drivers who have multiple accidents or major violations may pay on average $1,380 more per year to insure a Mini Cooper
+- Drivers with multiple at-fault accidents pay on average $1,380 more per year to insure their Cooper

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.